EnigmaCurry/rust-axum-template/template/README.md

     other layers.

  2. **Environment variables**.
-Every configuration setting has an associated environment variable that you may set.
+Every configuration setting has an associated environment variable.
 This is the preferred configuration style for Docker containers.
-The app specific settings all have a unique prefix `${APP_PREFIX}_`.

  3. **User Defaults**.
 The application has an optional config file in it's data root (`defaults.toml`).
 This file dynamically overrides